 Today many cities have embraced the idea of an exclusive pedestrian interval, but others have shied away from it.
 Denver eliminated the Barnes Dance in 2011, deeming it no longer efficient for coordinating auto, bike, light rail, and foot traffic.
-And the city’s reputation among pedestrian safety advocates has slipped in recent years.
+And Denver’s reputation among pedestrian safety advocates has slipped in recent years.
+As pedestrian accident lawyers in Denver, we’ve seen the statistics first hand.
 According to a 2017 report, Denver has a much higher per capita rate of fatal pedestrian injuries than many comparable cities, such as Seattle, Minneapolis, and Portland — but still well below that of Austin, Los Angeles, or Albuquerque.

-Share the road.
-If you’re part of a group, walking single file is the best way to avoid possible friction with cyclists, runners, skaters, and scooters.
+If you’re part of a group of pedestrians, walking single file is the best way to avoid possible friction with cyclists, runners, skaters, and e-scooters.
 By the same token, any pets should be kept on a short leash, for their safety and yours.

-For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Greenwood Village, Colorado Springs, and Pueblo.
+For more than thirty years the accident attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+Our proven track record and expertise in cases that also include pedestrian accidents have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a bus, car, truck, or motorcycle accident, you may be entitled to compensation.
-Please call the car accident lawyers at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.
+Please call the car/pedestrian accident lawyers at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.